2019 Lakewood semi-truck crash

 On April 25, 2019, a deadly traffic collision occurred on Interstate 70 near Lakewood, Colorado, United States, when a semi-trailer truck's brakes allegedly malfunctioned, causing the truck to crash into 12 cars and three other semi-trailer trucks, resulting in multiple fires and explosions, killing four people.
 The truck was driven by Rogel Lazaro Aguilera Mederos, who was later convicted of vehicular homicide.
+He was originally sentenced to 110 years in prison, but it was lowered to only 10 years.

 Incident

 Precursor crash

-Just after 4:00 p.m.
-MDT on April 25, 2019, an unrelated semi-trailer truck crashed into a Jefferson County Public Schools school bus on Interstate 70 at the Ward Road exit causing 10 injuries.
-This caused Interstate 70 to be closed eastbound from Ward Road (Exit 266) to Kipling Street (Exit 267), causing heavy backups all the way to Colorado Mills Parkway (Exit 263).
-About 30 minutes later, all but the far left lane remained closed, continuing congestion into Colorado Mills Parkway.
+Just after 4 p.m.
+MDT on April 25, 2019, an unrelated semi-trailer truck crashed into a Jefferson County Public Schools school bus on Interstate 70 at the Ward Road exit, resulting in ten injuries, and causing Interstate 70 to be closed eastbound from Ward Road (Exit 266) to Kipling Street (Exit 267).
+This, in-turn, created heavy congestion all the way to Colorado Mills Parkway (Exit 263).
+About 30 minutes later, all but the far left lanes remained closed, furthering traffic onto Colorado Mills Parkway.